Errol Morris: First films

 Morris accepted $2,000 from Herzog and used it to take a trip to Vernon, Florida.
-Vernon was nicknamed "Nub City" because its residents participated in a particularly gruesome form of insurance fraud in which they deliberately amputated a limb to collect the insurance money.
+Vernon was nicknamed "Nub City" because its residents supposedly participated in a particularly gruesome form of insurance fraud in which they deliberately amputated a limb to collect the insurance money.
 Morris's second documentary was about the town and bore its name, although it made no mention of Vernon as "Nub City", but instead explored other idiosyncrasies of the town's residents.
 Morris made this omission because he received death threats while doing research; the town's residents were afraid that Morris would reveal their secret.

 After spending two weeks in Vernon, Morris returned to Berkeley and began working on a script for a work of fiction that he called Nub City.
 After a few unproductive months, he happened upon a headline in the San Francisco Chronicle that read, "450 Dead Pets Going to Napa Valley."
 Morris left for Napa Valley and began working on the film that would become his first feature, Gates of Heaven, which premiered in 1978.
 Herzog had said he would eat his shoe if Morris completed the documentary.
 After the film premiered, Herzog publicly followed through on the bet by cooking and eating his shoe, which was documented in the short film Werner Herzog Eats His Shoe by Les Blank.

 Gates of Heaven was given a limited release in the spring of 1981.
-Critic Roger Ebert was and remained a champion of the film, including it on his all-time top-10 best films list.
+Roger Ebert was a champion of the film, including it on his ballot in the 1992 Sight & Sound critics' poll.
 Morris returned to Vernon in 1979 and again in 1980, renting a house in town and conducting interviews with the town's citizens.
 Vernon, Florida premiered at the 1981 New York Film Festival.
 Newsweek called it, "a film as odd and mysterious as its subjects, and quite unforgettable."
 The film, like Gates of Heaven, suffered from poor distribution.
 It was released on video in 1987, and DVD in 2005.